kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 - Keys description<br>
 **Normal operation:**<br>
-Encoder = to change the frequency at the cursor position Left key = move the cursor to left
+Encoder = to change the frequency at the cursor position<br>
+Left key = move the cursor to left<br>
-Right key = move the cursor to right
+Right key = move the cursor to right<br>
-Enter key = We can adjust the Waterfall gain with the Encoder while pressing the Enter key.
+Enter key = We can adjust the Waterfall gain with the Encoder while pressing the Enter key.<br>
 Escape key = to enter on menu mode<br>
 **Menu mode:**<br>
-Escape key = to go back to normal operation
+Escape key = to go back to normal operation<br>
-Left key = to move between the menu items
+Left key = to move between the menu items<br>
-Right key = to move between the menu items
+Right key = to move between the menu items<br>
-Encoder = to change menu item value
+Encoder = to change menu item value<br>
-Enter key = to confirm the menu item value
+Enter key = to confirm the menu item value<br>

 <br>
 <br>